Home

 Art of Nursing Award

 The Royal Melbourne Graduate Nurses’ Association introduced this annual award to acknowledge and celebrate RMH nurses who embody the Art of Nursing.
-In 2025 we will have two Art of Nursing Awards - a graduate nurse & Grade 2+ nurse - and the award will increase to $1000 per winner.
+In 2025 we advertised two Art of Nursing Awards - a graduate nurse & Grade 2+ nurse, and the award increased to $1000 per winner.

 To apply: complete the nomination form below & email to rmhgna@outlook.com or fill out the online nomination form below.